e2nIEE/pandapower-homepage/_pages/about.md

 All equivalent circuit models are [thoroughly validated]() against commercial software tools and therefore allow industry level modeling of electric power systems.

+**Tabular Data Structure**<br>

 **Standard Type Libraries**<br>
-Lines and transformers have two different categories of parameters: parameters that depend on the specific element (e.g. the length of a line or the bus to which a transformer is connected to) and parameters that only depend on the type of line or transformer which is used (e.g. the rated power of a transformer or the resistance per kilometer line). pandapower includes a standard type library that allows the creation of lines and transformers using predefined basic standard type parameters.
+pandapower includes a standard type library that allows the creation of lines and transformers using predefined basic standard type parameters.
 The user can either define individual standard types or use the predefined pandapower basic standard types for convenient definition of networks.

-**Tabular Data Structure**<br>

 ## Power System Analysis <a name="analysis"></a>